-Checklist: Choosing a Website Host for your Canadian Business
+Checklist: Choose a Website Host for your Canadian Business

 ____ Tech Support – The best way to test tech support is to reach out to them.
 Ask questions about their hosting via eMail and phone to see how their process works and if it meets your needs.

 ____ Consider your technical expertise – Will you need an easy site builder, help with updates, automated back-ups and recovery?
-Or will you need more of a total online business solution than just hosting, like the services available through Canada’s Shopify?
+Or will you need more of a total online business solution than just hosting, like the eCommerce services available through Canada’s Shopify?

 ____ Website builder – Even if you know some HTML, using a website builder makes it easier and faster to get online.
-Many also provide a mobile website builder, which has become critical in view of Google’s recent changes that rank mobile-friendly websites higher on mobile devices.
+Many also provide a mobile-friendly website builder, which has become critical in view of Google’s recent changes that rank mobile-friendly websites higher on mobile devices.

-____ Eco-friendly – Some hosts boast eco-friendly service, such as wind-powered servers.
-Canadian website host, HostPapa, for example, is “powered by 100% renewable energy”.
+____ Environmentally-friendly – Some hosts boast eco-friendly service, such as wind-powered servers.
+GreenGeeks, for example, puts three times the energy they consume back into the grid through wind energy.

 ____ Are they REALLY Canadian?
 Many “local” and other hosting providers are actually resellers.
-Usually the actual host is an outside company that could be located anywhere.
+Usually, the actual host is an outside company that could be located anywhere.

+After researching all of my options to a point of exhaustion, I decided to give GreenGeeks a try.
+They had all the right answers (for my specific needs) and they moved my site to their service free of charge.
+With offices in both Canada and the US, they offer the choice of hosting my website on either American or Canadian servers.
+The low price includes many features that other hosts do not, including unlimited disk usage, security scans, and backups.
+They’re also independently owned, which makes them one of the few website hosts that isn’t owned by the dreaded Endurance International Group (EIG).

+It’s been two years and I’m very pleased with GreenGeeks.
+The free move had some challenges but they kept at it and came through.
+The hosting has been reliable and fast on their Canadian servers.
+When I decided to upgrade to accommodate more traffic and even faster site speed, there were several options to choose from.
+Customer support has been truly excellent.
+Here’s the website hosting review and Top Reasons we now only use Green Geeks to host our websites.

 Canadian-Friendly Hosting Services

-The following hosts are Canadian-friendly places (.ca domain, Canadian shopping cart features, CIRA certified, etc.) to start your own search:
+The following hosts are Canadian-friendly places (.ca domain, CIRA certified, etc.) to start your own search:

-HostPapa (Based in Canada)
+HostPapa (Based in Ontario, Canada)

-Stormweb Hosting (Based in Canada)
+Stormweb Hosting (Based in Ontario, Canada, servers in Canada)

-Digital Growth Canada (Based in Canada) – They’ll build your WordPress website for a one-time fee of $97, and then host it for a hundred dollars per year.

-Shopify Canada Hosting and eCommerce platform (Based in Canada)
+Shopify Canada Hosting and eCommerce platform (Based in Ontario, Canada)

 Siteground Hosting